 How to set up Siri correctly

-To use Siri, you first have to set it up.
+To use Siri, you first need to set it up.
 You can do this when configuring a new device.
-However, some users skip this step and take advantage of the offer at a later date.
-If you are one of these users, open the settings of your iPhone, iPad or iPod touch and navigate to the menu item "Siri and Search".
-Now you can continue with the setup.
-On a Mac, Apple's voice assistant is activated via the settings under "Siri".
-The menu item "Ask Siri" must be activated.
-The settings of your iPhone are automatically transferred to a HomePod or an Apple Watch - if you have already activated Siri, you can use it directly on the respective devices.
-Siri can be set up on the Apple TV as follows.
-To do this, open the settings and navigate to "General".
-Now you can call up the menu item "Siri" and switch on the function.
-You can also find other features in the respective settings, such as speech output, language, voice and much more.
+However, some users skip this step and take advantage of the offer at a later time.
+If you are one of these users, open the settings of your iPhone, iPad or iPod touch and navigate to the menu item “Siri and Search”.
+You can now continue with the setup.
+On a Mac, Apple's voice assistant is activated via the settings under “Siri”.
+The menu item “Ask Siri” must be activated.
+The settings from your iPhone are automatically transferred to a HomePod or an Apple Watch - if you have already activated Siri, you can use it directly on the respective devices.
+You can set up Siri on the Apple TV as follows: Open the settings and navigate to “General”.
+Now you can go to the menu item “Siri” and activate the function.
+In the respective settings you will also find other features such as speech output, language, voice and much more.

 How to use Siri on your iPhone, iPad or iPod touch

-Siri can be activated using the home button – a long press triggers the action.
-If you have an iPhone or iPad without a home button, you can activate Siri by long pressing the power button – on the iPhone X or newer you will find this on the right side of the device – on an iPad Pro 2018 or newer, the button is on the top right of the device.
+Siri can be activated via the home button – a long press triggers the action.
+If you have an iPhone or iPad without a home button, you can activate Siri by long-pressing the power button – on an iPhone X or newer, you will find this on the right side of the device – on an iPad Pro 2018 or newer, the button is on the top right of the device.
 You can then ask your question or give instructions.
-If you want to save yourself the trouble of pressing the button, there is also the “Hey Siri” function.
+If you want to avoid pressing the button, there is also the “Hey Siri” function.
 You can activate this in the settings under the menu item “Siri and Search”.
-You can now wake Siri up at any time with the command “Hey Siri”.
+You can now wake Siri at any time with the command “Hey Siri”.
 Have you activated the menu item “Allow Siri when locked”?
-Then you can use Apple’s assistant even when locked.
+Then you can use Apple's assistant even when locked.

 How to use Siri on your Mac

-On a Mac (2018 or newer) you can easily activate Apple's voice assistant using the "Hey Siri" function.
+On a Mac (2018 or newer), you can easily activate Apple's voice assistant using the "Hey Siri" function.
 Alternatively, you can also command Apple's digital assistant using a special key or key combination.
-If you have a MacBook Pro with a Touch Bar, you can press a round symbol on the right of the digital menu bar - see image.
-The third way to activate Siri would be the following key combination "Command + Space".
-If you do not have at least macOS Sierra installed on your Mac device, you cannot use Apple's voice assistant - the operating system released on September 20, 2016 or newer is required to use Siri.
+If you have a MacBook Pro with a Touch Bar, you can press a round icon on the right side of the digital menu bar - see image.
+The third way to activate Siri is the following key combination: "Command + Spacebar."
+If you don't have at least macOS Sierra installed on your Mac, you won't be able to use Apple's voice assistant - the operating system released on September 20, 2016, or later is required to use Siri.

 How to use Siri on your Apple TV